All Episodes

 It really isn't complicated.

-But the Democrats' objective is totally they don't care about the border.
+But the Democrats' objective is totally, they don't care about the border.

-The Democrats, I think if I heard a Democrat say on Monday, I forget which one, I wish I could remember, about this gang eight.
+The Democrats, I think, in fact, I heard a Democrat say on Monday, I forget which one, I wish I could remember, about this gang of eight, yeah, we throw in this border security as a talking point for the Republicans.

-Meaning there's four Republicans in this gang eight.
+Meaning, there's four Republicans in this gang eight.

-And one of these senators said, Yeah, yeah, we kind of threw that border security stuff in, so that the Republicans can go out and talk to their base and promise.
+And one of these senators said, yeah, yeah, we kind of threw that border security stuff in so that the Republicans can go out and talk to their base and promise.

 But they don't really mean it.